Gray squirrel season opens 1 month early on private lands

-Football season is in full swing, and the 2011-12 hunting season is cranking up.
-Heck, in Zone A, they're already into general gun season.
-But for the rest of us, I'd like to cover the rules and regulations regarding two hunting seasons that are just around the corner: muzzleloading gun and the first phase of dove.
+Football season is in full swing, and the 2012-13 hunting season is cranking up.
+Heck, in Zone A, they’re already into general gun season.
+But for the rest of us, I’d like to cover some things you should know regarding three hunting seasons that are just around the corner: muzzleloading gun, gray squirrel and the first phase of dove.

 During muzzleloading gun season, bows and crossbows are also legal methods of taking game on private lands, in addition to muzzleloaders.
 But on wildlife management areas (WMAs), only muzzleloaders may be used.

 The most common types of game to take during muzzleloader season are deer and wild hog.
-Only bucks may be taken, and one antler must be at least 5 inches long above the hairline.
+In the deer category, only bucks may be taken, and one antler must be at least 5 inches long above the hairline.
 The daily bag limit on antlered deer is two.
 You can hunt wild hogs year-round on private lands, and there are no bag or size limits.

 It’s also legal to shoot gobblers and bearded turkeys during muzzleloading gun season.
 You may take only one per day, and there’s a two-bird fall-season limit.
 But you can’t hunt turkeys in Holmes County during the fall and winter.
 On WMAs, bag limits and antler/size restrictions can differ, so check the specifics of the area before you hunt.